aruniverse/itwin-cospace/README.md

 ## Overview

-Clone this repo which will help setup a workspace to connect the imodeljs core repo along with the viewer and viewer-components-react repo.
+Clone this repo which will help setup a [vscode workspace](https://code.visualstudio.com/docs/editor/workspaces) to connect the imodeljs core repo along with the viewer and viewer-components-react repo.

 All the repos we want to connect will be a sibling to this repo, and it'll look like so: